Sega Genesis: Third-party models

 Working with Sega Enterprises, JVC released the Wondermega on April 1, 1992, in Japan.
 The system was later redesigned by JVC and released as the X'Eye in North America in September 1994.
 Designed by JVC to be a Genesis and Sega CD combination with high quality audio, the Wondermega's high price ($500 at launch) kept it out of the hands of average consumers.
 The same was true of the Pioneer LaserActive, which requires an add-on known as the Mega-LD pack, developed by Sega, in order to play Genesis and Sega CD games.
 Although the LaserActive was lined up to compete with the 3DO Interactive Multiplayer, the combined price of the system and the Mega-LD pack made it a prohibitively expensive option for Sega players.
 Aiwa released the CSD-GM1, a combination Genesis/Sega CD unit built into a boombox.
 Several companies added the Mega Drive to personal computers, mimicking the design of Sega's TeraDrive; these include the MSX models AX-330 and AX-990, distributed in Kuwait and Yemen, and the Amstrad Mega PC, distributed in Europe and Australia.

-After the Genesis was discontinued, Majesco Entertainment released the Genesis 3 as a budget version in 1998.
+After the Genesis was discontinued, Majesco released the Genesis 3 as a budget version in 1998.
 This version is even smaller in comparison to earlier models, but it can only play standard cartridges as it omitted support for the Sega CD and the 32X.
 A similar thing happened in Portugal, where Ecofilmes, Sega's distributor in the country, obtained a license to sell the Mega Game II.
 This version was more akin to the second first-party model, being noteworthy the inclusion of six-button controllers and a switch to alternate between different game regions, enabling this version to play all games without the need for any device or modification to bypass region locking.